Section 15.3 Concepts

 Subsection 15.3.3 Planes in space

-When we view a single linear equation in three variables as a system of equations, we require two parameters to solve.
-As before, we can use matrix algebra to express the general solution as a linear combination of column matrices, where the parameters appear as coefficients.
+In Discovery 15.4, we viewed a single linear equation in three variables as a system of equations, and required two parameters to solve.
+We then used matrix algebra to express the general solution as a linear combination of column matrices, where the parameters appeared as coefficients.
+We can do this for any such linear equation.

 Similarly to the vector description of a line, a parametric vector expression